enthought/pyface/docs/source/trait_types.rst

 Pyface provides a |Color| class and a corresponding |PyfaceColor| trait-type that allows this sort of representation.
-Internally, the |Color| class stores colors as a tuple of reg, green, blue and alpha values which range from 0.0 through to 1.0, inclusive.
+Internally, the |Color| class stores colors as a tuple of red, green, blue and alpha values which range from 0.0 through to 1.0, inclusive.
 Helper properties allow the user to specify individual channel values, as well as specify colors in alternate color spaces, such as HSV or HLS::